ianstormtaylor/slate/docs/reference/slate-react/editor.md

 ### `onChange`
 `Function onChange(change: Change)`

 A change handler that will be called with the `change` that applied the change.
-You should usually pass the newly changed `change.state` back into the editor through its `state` property.
+You should usually pass the newly changed `change.value` back into the editor through its `value` property.
 This hook allows you to add persistence logic to your editor.

 ### `plugins`
 `Array`